jepasq/backup-prog/README.md

 as `MOD_TARGET` variable.
 The executable script will be installed as the name stored in the variable `EXE_TARGET`.

+### Linking or copying

+Installation is based on *m4*-powered generated Makefiles.

-To install backup_prog :
+To install *backup_prog*, follow these steps :
-- call `gen-makefiles.sh`
+- call `gen-makefiles.sh` to write newly-generated Makefiles.
 - `make links` for development installation (use symbolic links)
 - `make install` for production (will copy files).

+Please note that the *manpage* is always copied, never linked.

 ## Unit tests